wrichter/hailstorm/Architecture.md

 7. Red Hat Storage (OPTIONAL):
   - Optional component to provide NFS, Block or Object Storage
   - Augments or replaces NFS server in 4.
 Infrastructure
-8. Red Hat Identity Management (OPTIONAL):
+8. Red Hat Identity Management and/or KeyCloak (OPTIONAL):
   - Single point of authentication
+  - Primarily for web authentication
+  - LDAP containing SSH public keys so we don't have to copy&paste keys
 9. Virtual Guests / Instances
   - Image-based deployment of RHEL and Windows
   - (potentially) Subscribed in 3.
 Satellite